panoptic-labs/docs/docs/panoptic-protocol/specs.md

 ### Maintenance margin requirement - short options

-The buying power requirement for SHORT options is initially be set by the pool utilization, but the requirement will change as the price changes and the position becomes in-the-money.
+The buying power requirement for SHORT options is initially set by the pool utilization, but the requirement will change as the price changes and the position becomes in-the-money.

 The expression for the `BUYING_POWER_REQUIREMENT` is given by: